- What is Osteoarthritis?

 - Who can help me?

-Osteochondritis dissecans, or OCD, is a rare condition caused when a fragment of bone becomes loose in the joint.
+Osteochondritis dissecans is a rare condition caused when a fragment of bone becomes loose in the joint.
 The condition’s cause differs depending on your age.
-For adults, OCD forms after the physis or epiphyseal plate has closed, while for young people, it can occur while still growing.
+For adults, Osteochondritis Dissecans forms after the physis or epiphyseal plate has closed, while for young people, it can occur while still growing.

 It is not only limited to the knee but can occur in the elbow, ankle, wrist, hand, shoulder or hip.
 The exact causes are unknown but it is believed there a number of contributing factors responsible, including: